What to buy, where to start, and plenty of tips for introducing your child to Dungeons & Dragons.

-While you may balk at having to have ready several different adventures, it’s not as daunting an effort as it might seem.
-If you use random encounters and allow most of the game play to be spontaneous improvisation, then all you really need to come up with are several hooks and the eventual story climaxes resulting from them.
-This will allow you to have ready multiple story branches without having to plan each one out in exacting detail.
+While you may balk at having to have several prepared adventures, it’s not as daunting an effort as it might seem.
+If you use random encounters and allow most of the gameplay to be spontaneous improvisation, then all you really need to come up with are several hooks and the eventual story climaxes resulting from them.
+This will allow you to have ready multiple story branches without having to plan each one out in exact detail.

 Next, you’ll need some exploration and encounters to help spice up the action.
-How you do this is completely up to your own gaming style and the system you’re working with.
+How you do this is completely up to your own gaming style.
 Two to three is a good range for encounters per adventure, and it’s always good to mix in combat and non-combat encounters.
-Are there wild creatures roaming the halls of the the ancient ruins?
+Are there wild creatures roaming the halls of the ancient ruins?
 Maybe the party finds an old hermit in the woods and trades goods with him.
 Perhaps the trade caravan passes a troupe of traveling musicians on the road.
-You can either plan these out in detail, or use random encounter tables.
+You can either plan these out in detail or use random encounter tables.
 I personally like to make a deck of index cards with a wide variety of encounters on them and then shuffle them before a game, drawing one out each time the party has a random encounter.
-With a deck of encounters, its easy to quickly remove encounters that don’t make sense for the setting.
+With a deck of encounters, it’s easy to quickly remove encounters that don’t make sense for the setting.

 This is also a good point in the game to allow your kids to explore your game world.
 Draw out a map of the dungeon while they explore it, or show them a map of the countryside and let them decide where they want to go, updating the map as they discover new places.